Dutch race car designer Wiet Huidekoper doesn't have the name

-Unbeknown to most, in 1992 Porsche had designed and constructed a 3.5 liter V10 F1 engine in response to the very heavy and less than successful V12 engine that Porsche had designed for the Footwork F1 team.
-This V10 F1 engine had been developed in complete secrecy and had been denied by Porsche ever since.
-Given the lightweight and the compact nature of the V10, it was the perfect starting point for a new LMP power plant; modern and without the inherent disadvantages of the aging flat six.
-The engine was increased in capacity with possibilities for both 5.0 and 5.5 liters configurations through an increase in stroke and a slight increase in bore.
+Given the lightweight and small nature of the V10, it was a very good starting point for a new LMP power plant; modern and without the inherent disadvantages of the aging flat six.
+The engine was increased in capacity, with possibilities for both 5.0 and 5.5 liters configurations, through an increase in stroke and a slight increase in bore.
 The ACO mandated engine intake restrictors made the pneumatic valve system of the F1 engine redundant (with the inlet restrictors limiting revs by restricting airflow), so the system was discarded in order to fulfill the aim of longevity and simplicity of construction and maintenance.

-The rest is matter of course as the popular press reported after the Porsche's cancellation that driver's Bob Wollek and Allan McNish commented very positively about the car's potential.
+The rest is matter of course as the press reported after the Porsche's cancellation that driver's Bob Wollek and Alan McNish commented very positively about the car's potential.
 And so it could have been quick.
-Alas it all was for naught when Porsche killed the project.
-To this day Porsche denies the existence of the car, even as it sits in the workshops of the racing department at Weissach.
+Alas it all was for naught when Porsche canceled the project.